codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-05-25-live-score-update.markdown

 keywords:		cricket, python, cricket, notification, score, live match
 comments:		true

-short-desc:		We all had those days where we were busy with some important work or a quick deadline during, when the most critical match is in progress.
-You don't even have time to look at the score websites.
-I too was in same situation once, but I wrote a script that did a trick.
+short-desc:		If you don't want to look at the score websites again and again.
+If you want score to pop up after regular interval.
+If you want to continue with your work and still be updated with the cricket match proceedings ... heres a script for you.

 ---

 <div class="para">
-We all had those days where we were busy with some important work or a quick deadline during, when the most critical match is in progress.
-You don't even have time to look at the score websites.
-I too was in same situation once, but I wrote a script that did a trick.
+If you don't want to look at the score websites again and again.
+If you want score to pop up after regular interval.
+If you want to continue with your work and still be updated with the cricket match proceedings ... heres a script for you.
 </div>

 <div class="para">